Polygence blog / How to Conduct and Showcase Research

 • Use an online bibliography creator such as Zotero, Easybib, or Noodletools to track sources and generate citations

-You can read research papers by Polygence students under our Projects tab.
-You can also explore other opportunities for high school research.
+Under our Projects tab, you can read research papers by Polygence students.
+You can also explore other opportunities for high school research and writing contests.

 If you’re interested in finding an expert mentor to guide you through the process of writing your own independent research paper, consider applying to be a Polygence scholar today!

-Your research paper help even you to earn college credit, get published in an academic journal, contribute to your application for college, improve your college admissions chances!
+Your research paper helps even you earn college credit, get published in an academic journal, contribute to your application for college, and improve your college admissions chances!

 Feeling Inspired?